Aller au contenu principal

 Vous avez des spécialités locales ?

-Do you have local specialties?
+Do you have any local specialties?

 On peut payer par carte ?